 If you are struggling to find your way, don’t be afraid to ask for help.
 In addition to our free checklists and support from the experts at America’s Footprints, there are hundreds of family history preservation professionals and historians that are ready to help your memorialize your journey.

-So if you need assistance in documenting your life story, you can contact us, you can ask your friends, or you can perform a simple online search.
+And if you need assistance in documenting your life story, you can contact an expert at America’s Footprints, you can ask your friends, or you can perform a simple online search.
 But unlike pulling over and asking for directions, this doesn’t mean you are admitting defeat.

 It simply means you need some help finding your way.
 Because you want to do your best in creating a life legacy that is worthy of preservation.